 Blueberries are relatively trouble-free, but I probably don’t need to explain why birds are the number one enemy!
 The best thing you can do to stop those pigeons and bluebirds from eating your berries is provide some kind of netting protection.
 You don’t need a full-blown fruit cage, but some mesh hung over bamboo canes in pots (or a similar contraption) should do the job.

-There can also be problems with aphids and powdery mildew, which will present itself as white fungus.
+There can also be problems with aphids and powdery mildew when growing blueberries in containers (or in the ground), which will present itself as white fungus.
 Prune out any affected foliage.

 Blueberries are such a treat fresh out of hand, but when you have plenty, there are plenty of ways to use them!
 Try these:

 - Lemon blueberry loaf cake